paulwizviz/go-eth-app/README.md

-# Building Web3 Applications with Go: An Educational Project
+# Building Decentralised Application (dApp) with Go: An Educational Project

 This project provides a practical guide for developers to explore the Ethereum ecosystem through the Go programming language.
 By leveraging a hypothetical product, this educational initiative demonstrates key concepts and workflows, making it accessible for developers to build and interact with blockchain-based applications.